v-sreban/opencv/README.md

 * Configure and Generate WinRT project files
 * Build WinRT projects

+### OpenCV: Open Source Computer Vision Library

+####How to build OpenCV for WinRT
+1. open the binWinRT folder
+2. build the opencv.sln using VS2013

+####How to build OpenCV for Windows Phone 8.0
+1. open the binWP8 folder
+2. build the opencv.sln using VS2012 or VS2013

+####How to setup CMake GUI to build the WinRT Projects

+Since CMake cannot create WinRT project files directly, the following procedure is required if you want to make changes to the opencv projects using CMake options.
+The basic procedure is:

+* Set up CMake with the correct parameters
+* Configure, Generate and Build Win32 projects
+* Set up CMake for WinRT
+* Configure and Generate WinRT project files
+* Build WinRT projects
+* ### OpenCV: Open Source Computer Vision Library

+####How to build OpenCV for WinRT
+1. open the binWinRT folder
+2. build the opencv.sln using VS2013

+####How to build OpenCV for Windows Phone 8.0
+1. open the binWP8 folder
+2. build the opencv.sln using VS2012 or VS2013

+####How to setup CMake GUI to build the WinRT Projects

+Since CMake cannot create WinRT project files directly, the following procedure is required if you want to make changes to the opencv projects using CMake options.
+The basic procedure is:

+* Set up CMake with the correct parameters
+* Configure, Generate and Build Win32 projects
+* Set up CMake for WinRT
+* Configure and Generate WinRT project files
+* Build WinRT projects
+* ### OpenCV: Open Source Computer Vision Library

+####How to build OpenCV for WinRT
+1. open the binWinRT folder
+2. build the opencv.sln using VS2013

+####How to build OpenCV for Windows Phone 8.0
+1. open the binWP8 folder
+2. build the opencv.sln using VS2012 or VS2013

+####How to setup CMake GUI to build the WinRT Projects

+Since CMake cannot create WinRT project files directly, the following procedure is required if you want to make changes to the opencv projects using CMake options.
+The basic procedure is:

+* Set up CMake with the correct parameters
+* Configure, Generate and Build Win32 projects
+* Set up CMake for WinRT
+* Configure and Generate WinRT project files
+* Build WinRT projects
 #####1.
 Open CMake gui

 #####2.
 Set the build paths